ashleychontos/pySYD/docs/quickstart.rst

 TL;DR
 #####

-If you (understandably) do not have time to go through the user guide, we have summarized a couple of important tidbits about the software.
+If you (understandably) do not have time to go through the entire user guide, we have summarized a couple of important tidbits.

-The first is that the userbase for the initial `pySYD` release was intended for non-expert astronomers. **With this in mind, the software was originally developed to be as hands-off as possible -- as a *strictly* command-line end-to-end tool.** However since then, the software has become more modular in recent updates, thus enabling broader capabilities that can be used across other applications (e.g., Jupyter notebooks).
+ - The first is that the userbase for the initial `pySYD` release was intended for non-expert astronomers. **With this in mind, the software was originally developed to be as hands-off as possible -- as a *strictly* command-line end-to-end tool.** However since then, the software has become more modular in recent updates, thus enabling broader capabilities that can be used across other applications (e.g., Jupyter notebooks).

-In addition to being a command-line tool, the software is optimized for running many stars.
+ - In addition to being a command-line tool, the software is optimized for running many stars.
    This means that many of the options that one would typically use or prefer, such as printing output information and displaying figures, is `False` by default.
 For our purposes here though, we will invoke them to better understand how the software works.

 .. warning::